alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 14. Didderence between Abstract class and interface
 15. Difference between String and StringBuilder
 16. String, is it reference or value type?
+17. What is nullable and why to use them?

 SQL
 1. How to debug and fix query or SP